pink-junkjard/hyperfiddle/README.md

-# Hypercrud Browser
+# Hypercrud

-> Programmable Datomic console, as a ClojureScript library
+> client/server data sync, for composable UIs

 Live demos, docs and more: http://hyperfiddle.net/

-**Hyperfiddle** is a drop-in Datomic Console replacement, scriptable from the web browser in ClojureScript, for making sophisticated database applications.

-Hyperfiddle is built on top of the **Hypercrud** project, whose readme you are viewing.

-* Hypercrud Server - serves data from Datomic, securely and efficiently
-* Hypercrud Client - client/server data sync between javascript app and database
-* Hypercrud Browser - Library for **data driven UIs, as an EDN value**
+* Hypercrud Browser - library for **data driven UIs, as an EDN value**

-React offers the View as a pure function of data, but does not cover client/server data sync over network.
-UIs, of course, do data sync.
-Hypercrud handles the data sync.
+* Hypercrud Client - client/server data sync, UI as a function
+* Hypercrud Server - General purpose data server for [Datomic](http://www.datomic.com/)

+React.js offers the View as a pure function of data, but UIs are more than views.
+UIs are thick applications which hydrate server data.
+In database applications, network data sync -- I/O -- is root source of complexity.
+I/O has latency, it can fail, it is asynchronous, and these concerns poison huge swaths of our UIs today.

-Solving data sync leaves us with truly composable UIs.
-Compose sophisticated UIs out of simpler UIs.
-UIs are no longer just view components, but thick applications, with their own server data dependencies.
-Hypercrud lets you compose them like functions, letting us climb a rung higher on the ladder of abstraction, to the real goal: data driven UIs, as an edn value.
+Hypercrud handles the data sync, enabling us to program our UIs as pure functions of local data: truly composable UIs.
+Hypercrud UIs are functions, proper functions which compose, letting us climb a rung higher on the ladder of abstraction, to the real goal: data driven UIs, as an edn value.

 App-as-a-value paves the way for some seriously sophisticated application tooling.

 **This entire screenshot is modeled as an edn value**.
 The bottom half is an editor for said edn values.
 The editor is itself modeled as an edn value too.
-[Yes it can edit itself and yes this is how we build it every day](http://hyperfiddle.net/hyperfiddle-blog/ezpkb21haW4gbmlsLCA6cHJvamVjdCAiaHlwZXJmaWRkbGUtYmxvZyIsIDpsaW5rLWRiaWQgI0RiSWRbMTc1OTIxODYwNDU4OTQgMTc1OTIxODYwNDU0MjJdLCA6cXVlcnktcGFyYW1zIHs6ZW50aXR5ICNEYklkWzE3NTkyMTg2MDQ2MjA3IDE3NTkyMTg2MDQ1ODgyXX19).
+[Yes it can edit itself and yes this is how we build it every day.](http://hyperfiddle.net/hyperfiddle-blog/ezpkb21haW4gbmlsLCA6cHJvamVjdCAiaHlwZXJmaWRkbGUtYmxvZyIsIDpsaW5rLWRiaWQgI0RiSWRbMTc1OTIxODYwNDU4OTQgMTc1OTIxODYwNDU0MjJdLCA6cXVlcnktcGFyYW1zIHs6ZW50aXR5ICNEYklkWzE3NTkyMTg2MDQ2MjA3IDE3NTkyMTg2MDQ1ODgyXX19)

 ![](https://i.imgur.com/sisRPWO.png)